 Averages for Krakow in May

-Hotel Columbus was the Traveller’s Choice 2013 winner for Best Service.
-Located in the centre of Krakow, the hotel is surrounded by bars, restaurants, art galleries, museums and shops.
-There are 24 rooms on offer, comprised of 11 twin, 10 double and three triples.
+Hotel Columbus was the Traveler’s Choice 2012 winner for Best Service.
+Located in the center of Krakow, the hotel is surrounded by bars, restaurants, art galleries, museums and shops.
+There are 24 rooms to choose from, comprised of 11 twin, 10 double and three triples.
 Each room comes with air-conditioning, magnetic-coded room access, wireless Internet access, a safe and bathrooms.

 May events in Krakow